AttorneyOnlineVidya/AOV-Update/The Law & Disorder Update/README.md

 Content changes:
    * Updated the anime.opus
+   * Updated DDCourt's rip
-   * Updated DDCourt and SOJCourt to use the "sea" position
+   * Updated SOJCourt to use the "sea" position, enabling the use of prohelper
    * Updated DGSCourtJapanese and DGSCourtOldBailey to use the "jur" position, obsoleting DGSCourtOldBaileyJury

 The following songs have been added to the jukebox: